wp-plugins/social-exchange-plugin/readme.txt

 The Facebook shares and likes of your blog posts will grow as the other users will like and share them.

 You will be presented other posts / pages and you will get points by sharing those posts on Facebook.
 If you don't like a post or don't consider it interesting, you can skip it and choose another one.
-Then you can use these points to promote your posts and get new Facebook shares and likes.
+Then you can use these points to promote your own posts and get new Facebook shares and likes for them.

 The system keeps the score by a services app located on our server.